nus-cs2103-AY2223S2/tp/docs/team/yufannnn.md

 Given below are my contributions to the project.

+*  **Idea**: Come up with the idea of making an student management application for private tutors' in Singapore.

 * **New Feature**: Adds the ability to view a student's personal profile.

     - What it does: Enables users to view detailed information about a student, such as their home address and phone number, by clicking on the "view profile" button next to their name.